runxiyu/hashgate/README.md

 # HashGate

-HashGate selectively blocks JavaScript based on SHA-256 hashes specifiable by the user.
+HashGate selectively allows JavaScript based on SHA-256 hashes specifiable by the user.

+## Bugs

+* Currently does not block inline scripts.

 ## Contribute